klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.call(callObject [, blockNumber] [, callback])
 ```

-Execute a new message call immediately without sending a transaction on the block chain.
+Executes a new message call immediately without sending a transaction on the block chain.
 It returns data or an error object of JSON RPC if error occurs.

 **Parameters**